Authentication API Documentation

 var typingPattern = tdna.getTypingPattern({type:1, text:"Hello5g21?*"});

-//extended pattern
+//extended pattern - RECOMMENDED

 var typingPattern = tdna.getTypingPattern({type:2, text:"example@mail.com"});